Article

 Overview of the changes

-The consultation outcome has confirmed the following changes:
+The consultation outcome confirmed the following changes:

 Prior to these changes being introduced, employees who had taken their pension from the 1995 Section were not eligible to re-join the NHS Pension Scheme on returning to work in the NHS.
 Many employed pensioners may be members of an alternative pension arrangement, for example, the National Employment Savings Trust (NEST), or may not contribute to a pension scheme.

-Employers will not be required to enrol all newly eligible members into the 2015 Scheme on 1 April 2023.
+Employers are not be required to enrol all newly eligible members into the 2015 Scheme on 1 April 2023.
 However, employers must notify all staff who have taken their benefits from the 1995 Section and returned to work before 1 April 2023 that they are eligible to join the 2015 Scheme from 1 April 2023 if they wish.
 Employers must set up membership for any employees who take up the option to join the 2015 Scheme and may need to end their membership to any alternative pension arrangement.

 Employees who retire and return on or after 1 April 2023 should be contractually enrolled into the 2015 Scheme on the first day of their employment, in the same way as any other new starter.